When it comes to communities exposed to climate change, where does risk and responsibility lie?

 One of the key messages of the report is that New Zealanders should be aware, especially when purchasing property in “vulnerable” areas, that such properties may “become difficult to sell or insure.
 Homeowners could experience significant losses and displacement following a [single] disaster… or following a series of smaller events that accumulate to large losses.”

-Second dialogue: Flood-prone communities and sea level rise
+Third dialogue: Flood-prone communities and sea level rise

 Managed retreat from coastal areas is already a political issue in Kāpiti, Dunedin, the West Coast and the Bay of Plenty.
 More generally, the experience of the red-zone in Christchurch has demonstrated the complexities involved with moving whole communities.
 Resolving those difficulties is critical to lessen the social and financial risks of managed retreat.